Nitesh-thapliyal/Automation/README.md

 # Automation

-> Atom is a Voice Assistant tan can do following tasks:
+> Atom is a Voice Assistant that can do following tasks:
 - Can serch for query in Wikipedia
 - Can open YouTube for you
 - Can open Stackoverflow website